GetMeoutt/linux_assignment1/README.md

 - `sudo pacman -Sy wget`:
     - `S` syncs to install the package.
     - `y` updates the package.
-    - `wget` is the package name, used for downloading files from the web.
+    - `wget` is the package name used to download files from the web.
 - `cd` changes the directory.
     - `~` represents the home directory.
 - `tar` (tape archive) creates archive files and extracts archive files.